upstream-se/guidebook-draft/docs/motivation/recurring-challenges.md

 ## Difficulty Governing Change

 In environments characterized by continuous evolution, organizations often struggle to govern change effectively.
 Governance mechanisms may focus on process compliance, approval workflows, or control structures, without providing clear criteria for evaluating the substance of proposed changes.
-As a result, it becomes difficult to determine which changes are acceptable, which are risky, and which undermine previously established intent ([ISO/IEC, 2015](../resources/bibliography.md#iso-38500-2015)).

 As a result, it becomes difficult to determine which changes are acceptable, which are risky, and which undermine previously established intent.
-Decisions may be deferred, escalated, or justified retrospectively, rather than assessed against explicit and shared criteria.
+Decisions may be deferred, escalated, or justified retrospectively, rather than assessed against explicit and shared criteria ([ISO/IEC, 2015](../resources/bibliography.md#iso-38500-2015)).

+The challenge is therefore not a lack of governance mechanisms, but the absence of explicit criteria grounded in a shared understanding of the software system and its evolving intent.

 This difficulty is not primarily procedural.
-It reflects the absence of a stable, explicit basis for reasoning about change in relation to the system’s evolving purpose, constraints, and context.
+It reflects the absence of a stable, explicit basis for reasoning about change in relation to the system’s purpose, constraints, and context over time.

 ## Limited Ability to Revisit and Re-evaluate Decisions